I'm a freelance hairstylist in Oregon. I'm an entrepreneur at heart and I want to help you be a successful cosmetologist!

 Questions & Answers

-I’ve tried using the phone cord hair ties but I still wake up and my curls are frizzy and it looks like a mess.
+Question: I’ve tried using the phone cord hair ties but I still wake up and my curls are frizzy and it looks like a mess.
 Do you suggest maybe wearing a shower cap to bed?
 Or is something else I can put on my head to help my curls stay in place while I’m sleeping?
 I move around a lot while sleeping so I’m sure that’s why I wake up and my curls don’t last?
 Any helpful tricks?
-Thank you so much

-Oh, no!
-Well my other go to is the good old scrunchy.
+Answer: Oh, no!
+Well, my other go to is the good old scrunchy.
 I thrash around a lot in my sleep too.
 If a shower cap works for you, more power to you!